DanCmoo/Systems-Analysis/Workshop_1/README.md

 ## 📎 Related Files

-- `Workshop_1.pdf`: Full report detailing the methodology and results.
+- `Workshop_1.pdf`: Full report detailing the activity that was carried out.
-- `code/`: Folder containing the scripts used for analysis and modeling.
-- `figures/`: Visuals referenced in the report.

 ## Notebook